Skip to the main content.

 Cyber Simulation Exercises

-In contrast, a simulation exercise is a more dynamic and practical approach.
+In contrast, a cyber simulation exercise is a more dynamic and practical approach.
 It involves a live, coordinated walkthrough of incident response processes, allowing the crisis management team (CMT) to experience how cyber incidents unfold in a semi-realistic environment.
 This type of exercise enables participants to:

 Benefits of Conducting Tabletop or cyber simulation Exercises